ThinkingBeyond/BeyondQuantum-2025/Mariam Khaled and Ehan Sajjad/README.md

 ## References

 List all your references here.
 Remember to put links into markdown.
-For example:
+For example

 1. Einstein, A. (1905). *On the Electrodynamics of Moving Bodies*.
 Annalen der Physik, 17, 891-921.
 [Internet Archive](https://archive.org/details/einstein-1905-relativity)